 To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?
 To find out if you live in a state that typically uses a judicial or nonjudicial process, check our Summary of State Foreclosure Laws and How Foreclosure Works.

-You legally own your property until the day of sale and may remain there until this time.
-Additionally, in some states, you may be able to stay in the property through the expiration of the redemption period or until some other action, such as ratification of the sale, occurs.
+You own your property until the title goes to a new owner (or the lender) as a result of a foreclosure sale.
+You generally may remain in the home until this time.
+In some states, you may be able to stay in the property through the expiration of the redemption period or until some other action, such as ratification of the sale, occurs.

 Also, keep in mind that prior to the foreclosure sale you may be able to delay the foreclosure and extend the amount of time that you can remain in your home by applying for loss mitigation options or entering into in an official foreclosure avoidance mediation program if your state has one.
 See our Alternatives to Foreclosure and State Foreclosure Mediation Programs areas for more information.

 At this point, if you do not vacate the home, the new owner (often the lender) will start eviction proceedings to remove you from the property.
 Depending on your state's law and the circumstances of your case, the lender or loan servicer may have the option of initiating the eviction as part of the foreclosure action.
 Other times it may have to file a separate eviction action with the court.